 Your app should be able to work both on Android and iOS.
 However, if either of them has a high crash rate or high uninstall rate, then you should look into the reasons behind the situation as well as work on a remedy for it.

-Mobile App Marketing KPIs
+Mobile app success: Marketing KPIs

 There are many effective ways to market your app.
 Measuring how effective a chosen method is, will help you establish the driving force for the downloads and in result focus on it and maybe get rid of the ones that do not bring in more users.